dtellenbach/GSoC2018/README.markdown

 ## Further Information ##

-Further information on how the project is
+Further information about the design of the SymmetricMatrix class and benchmark results for both, time and space, check out the [documentation](./doc/Documentation.pdf).